5 Best Labor Contraction Timer Apps for Expecting Moms - Baby Chick

 This is a straightforward, user-friendly app that tracks contractions and alerts you effectively when it is time to go to the hospital.

-This straightforward, user-friendly app tracks contractions and alerts you effectively when it is time to go to the hospital.
-As soon as you open the app, there is an opportunity to purchase an ad-free experience for $2.99.
-We opted against making that purchase and used the free version.
+This straightforward, user-friendly app tracks contractions and effectively alerts you when it is time to go to the hospital in labor.
+As soon as you open the app, you can purchase an ad-free experience for $2.99.
+We opted not to make that purchase and instead used the free version.

-The app claims to be the number one contraction timer in the world.
+The app claims to be the world’s number one contraction timer.
 According to the app, it is the most downloaded contraction timer in the US, UK, Australia, and Canada.
-It’s available for Android and Apple devices and has an average of 4.8 stars.
+It’s available for Apple and Android devices and has an average rating of 4.8 stars.

 2. Contraction Timer-Time Labor